 Howard P Levy, MD, PhD at Johns Hopkins: “Neuropathic pain variably described as electric, burning, shooting, numb, tingling, or hot or cold discomfort, may occur in a radicular or peripheral nerve distribution or may appear to localize to an area surrounding one or more joints [Camerota et al 2010]. … One hypothesis is that neuropathic pain may result from direct nerve impingement (e.g., by subluxed vertebrae, herniated discs, vertebral osteoarthritis, or peripheral joint subluxations).
 In addition, there may be mild-to-moderate nerve compression within areas of myofascial spasm.”

 Muscular pain feels different from neuropathic pain.
 It is the general throbbing aches and pains most people experience when they have the flu, except that it’s more pronounced around and between joints.
-I was diagnosed with Fibromyalgia, chronic back pain and Myofascial pain syndrome and do find that widespread muscular pain is a persistent problem.
+I was diagnosed with Fibromyalgia, chronic back pain and myofascial pain syndrome prior to EDS and do find that widespread muscular pain is a persistent problem.

-After seeing a specialist familar with POTS, I wore a 24-hour event monitor, endured a tilt table test and due to having seizure like symptoms when I fainted during the test, also had vagal excitation tests whilst under continuous EEG and ECG monitoring.
+After seeing a specialist familiar with POTS, I wore a 24-hour event monitor, endured a tilt table test and due to having seizure-like symptoms when I fainted during the test, also had vagal excitation tests whilst under continuous EEG and ECG monitoring.
 I was then diagnosed with POTS, as well as reflex anoxic seizures, a benign condition that doesn’t require any medication, caused by a reduction in cerebral perfusion by oxygenated blood, usually seen in young children.
 I think my consultant went out on a limb with that one, but it was the only possible explanation that matched my symptoms and test results at the time – twenty years ago now.
 I would imagine if I were to be diagnosed today, that the seizures would probably ascribed to MCAD.

 I no longer experience debilitating dysautonomia and I can tolerate some caffeine consumption at a low level.
-I do still have episodes that last a few hours where symptoms flare up in association with other MCAD symptoms, but never as severe as they used to be, almost always caused by a specific trigger and as soon as address the immune-mediated issue and I rest, drink a lot of water and sort out my electrolyte balance, it clears up pretty quickly.
+I do still have episodes that last a few hours to days where symptoms flare up in association with other MCAD symptoms, but never as severe as they used to be.
+It’s almost always caused by a specific trigger and as soon as address the immune-mediated issue and I rest, drink a lot of water and sort out any electrolyte imbalance, it clears up pretty quickly.

 Joint Instability, hypermobility, subluxations and dislocations